Sammyjo20/Sammyjo20/README.md

 ### Hello I'm Sam!

 I build web apps for the financial industry and developer community.
-During the day I work at Team Codepotato, a web development agency - and by night I'm working on my personal projects.
+During the day I work at Team Codepotato, a web development agency who build "spudtacular" applications for the financial industry.

 ### Current Projects
 #### Lasso